chadblack/463S2022/calendar.md

 * Homza, pp. 80-92, 176-194.

-**DUE:** Précis on Homza OR comparison of alumbradismo and luteranismo
+**DUE:** Précis on Rawlings OR comparison of alumbradismo and luteranismo

 ## Week 5: Sex and Gender